MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 ### Office built-in labeling client and the Azure Information Protection client

+You may want to use the built-in sensitivity labeling capabilities in Office to benefit from the latest features and enhance user experience while at the same time having the abilit to label and protect non-Office files from the desktop with the Azure Information Protection client.
-If users have the [Azure Information Protection client installed](/azure/information-protection/rms-client/aip-clientv2), by default, the built-in labeling client is turned off in their Office apps.
+By default, if users have the [Azure Information Protection client installed](/azure/information-protection/rms-client/aip-clientv2) the built-in labeling client is turned off in their Office apps and the plugin functionality is used instead.

-To use built-in labeling rather than the Azure Information Protection client for Office apps, we recommend you use the Group Policy setting **List of managed add-ins** as documented in [No Add-ins loaded due to group policy settings for Office 2013 and Office 2016 programs](https://support.microsoft.com/help/2733070/no-add-ins-loaded-due-to-group-policy-settings-for-office-2013-and-off).
+To maintain the ability to use the Azure Information Protection clientfor labeling non-Office files from the desktop without disabling the built-in labeling functinality within Office apps, we recommend you use the Group Policy setting **List of managed add-ins** as documented in [No Add-ins loaded due to group policy settings for Office 2013 and Office 2016 programs](https://support.microsoft.com/help/2733070/no-add-ins-loaded-due-to-group-policy-settings-for-office-2013-and-off).

 For Microsoft Word 2016, Excel 2016, PowerPoint 2016, and Outlook 2016, specify the following programmatic identifiers (ProgID) for the Azure Information Protection client, and set the option to **0: The add-in is always disabled (blocked)**